CristianCantoro/minimal-mistakes/bio/index.md

   feature: features/world-072.png
 ---

-Cristian Consonni, Ph.D., is a research scientist in computational social science at the Big Data & Data Science unit in Eurecat, Centre Tecnològic de Catalunya.
-Cristian obtained his Ph.D. in Computer Science from the University of Trento with a thesis on the emerging knowledge from the structure of links in Wikipedia.
-He has been editing Wikipedia since 2007 and he has been active in the broader Wikimedia community since then: he has served on the board of Wikimedia_Italia from 2007 to 2017 in various roles; he has been a member of the international organizing committee of Wiki Loves Monuments 2013; and from June 2013 to June 2015, he has been a member of the Wikimedia Foundation's Funds Dissemination Committee.
+Cristian Consonni is an advanced research scientist at Eurecat, Centre Tecnològic de Catalunya in Barcelona.
+His research interests focus computational social science, data mining and knowledge extraction, with a particular focus on graphs.
+Cristian obtained his Ph.D. in Computer Science in 2019 from the University of Trento with a thesis on emerging knowledge from the structure of links in Wikipedia, but he is a theoretical physicist by training.
+He is also a free software activist, and he has participated in the organization of many international projects related to free and open culture, among them he has been part of the international organizing committee of Wiki Loves Monuments 2013, the world's biggest contest of free/libre photographies of cultural heritage.

 ## Activities